Ex-Trump aide Gates still helping in several probes, says Mueller team

 U.S. District Judge Amy Berman Jackson granted the request, setting a date of May 14 for the defense lawyers and prosecutors to file another joint status report.

-The court papers mark the third time the two sides have asked Jackson to hold off on Gates' sentencing by citing his continued cooperation in multiple investigations.
+The court papers mark the fifth time the two sides have asked Jackson to hold off on Gates' sentencing by citing his continued cooperation in multiple investigations.

 Gates, who served as Trump's deputy campaign chairman and deputy chairman of the Trump inaugural committee, agreed to cooperate with Mueller's prosecutors after pleading guilty to hiding money he earned from lobbying work on behalf of pro-Russian groups in the Ukraine.